 A Guide on How to get to Wat Traimit (Temple of the Golden Buddha)

 If you are coming from other temples like The Grand Palace or Wat Pho (Temple of the Reclining Buddha), you can ask locals to guide you on public transportation leading there.
-In some cases, private or group hotel day tours also offer free transportation to and from these destinations.
+In some cases, private or group hotel day tours also offer free transportation.

 It is highly recommended to know the best time in leaving your hotel to avoid the rush hour.
-More so, you can expect tours in groups when you visit so if you want to avoid that, plan your schedule ahead of time.
+More so, you can expect tours in groups when you visit.
+If you want to avoid that, plan your schedule ahead of time.